How to bet on NFL Wild Card Weekend: Top sportsbook apps, promos for Sunday

-How, where to bet NFL Wild Card Weekend: Best sportsbook promos, betting apps for Jaguars-Bills, Eagles-49ers
+How, where to bet NFL Wild Card Weekend: Best sportsbook promos, betting apps for Bills-Jaguars, Eagles-49ers

 NFL Wild Card Weekend continues with three games on Sunday, and bettors can use NFL sportsbook promos at the best NFL betting sites and NFL betting apps

 The 2026 NFL playoffs continue on Sunday with a three-game slate, featuring Jaguars vs. Bills, Eagles vs. 49ers and Patriots vs. Chargers.
 Buffalo is a 1.5-point road underdog at Jacksonville for the 1 p.m.
 ET kickoff, as quarterback Josh Allen tries to take advantage of a Kansas City-less AFC playoff bracket.
-The Eagles, who are the defending Super Bowl champions, are 5.5-point favorites against the 49ers at 4:30 p.m.
+The Eagles, who are the defending Super Bowl champions, are six-point favorites against the 49ers at 4:30 p.m.
 ET.
 New England is a 3.5-point favorite against the Chargers on Sunday Night Football, which begins at 8 p.m.
 ET.
+The over/under for Chargers vs. Patriots is 45.5, unchanged from the opening line.

 There are dozens of betting options if you're wondering how to bet on the NFL Wild Card Weekend, specifically on Bills vs. Jaguars, 49ers vs. Eagles and Chargers vs. Patriots on Sunday.
 Here's a closer look at available sportsbook promos on some of the top NFL betting sites, as well as the best betting apps that are available for Wild Card Weekend on Sunday, with instructions on how to claim each offer and where to bet NFL.